David Nowakowsky

 David Nowakowsky (1848-1921) was a Russian/Ukrainian Jewish composer, choirmaster and music teacher.
 Along with several contemporaries, Nowakowsky integrated traditional Jewish liturgical modes with western harmonies and styles, reinvigorating music for the synagogue.
 He was also noted as the music director and choirmaster of the Brody Synagogue in Odessa for 50 years.
 His work is not well known today although he is mentioned in Ira Gershwin's song, Tschaikowsky (and Other Russians).

 Early life

-Nowakowsky was born in Malyn in the Ukraine in 1848, part of the Machnovska.
+Nowakowsky was born in Malyn in Ukraine in 1848, part of the Machnovska.
 Little of his early life is known, although there are several stories that survive.
-At 8 he left home, apparently due to the hounding of his stepmother, to sing in a trio with a cantor in the nearby town of Smelnik.
+At 8 he left home, apparently due to the hounding of his stepmother, to sing in a trio with a cantor in the nearby town of Khmilnyk.
 He was later orphaned and joined the choir of cantor Spitzberg in Berditchev.
 He also studied traditional Jewish liturgical modes with cantor Yerucham (HaKaton) Blindman, and organ, theory and counterpoint at the Conservatory in Berdychiv.